Kröv: Winegrowing

 Winegrowing is one of Kröv's more important industries.
 The vines are grown in the Ortsteile of Kröv and Kövenig on an area of some 350 ha, some of it steep-slope vineyards.
 The grapes grown here are overwhelmingly Riesling, although in the less steep vineyards, Müller-Thurgau, Kerner and Dornfelder are also raised.

 Kröv's vineyards belong to the winemaking appellation – Großlage – of Kröver Nacktarsch.

 Education

 In Kröv are one kindergarten and one primary school.

 Transport

 Through the municipality runs Bundesstraße 53.
 In the outlying centre of Kövenig is a halt on the Moselwein-Bahn (railway) on the stretch of the line between Traben-Trarbach and Bullay.

+Kövenig is located in the area of the transport association Verkehrsverbund Region Trier (VRT) and in the transitional fare zone number 175 of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 Notable people

 Baldur von Schirach (1907-1974), who was Reichsjugendführer of Germany 1931-40 and later Gauleiter and Reichsstatthalter of Vienna, and who was a defendant at Nuremberg, died in the town.